-Dear SDS Members, we are seeking nominations for the Society for Disability Studies Board of Directors.
-The election will take place in June and terms begin August 1, 2020.
+Dear SDS Members, we are always seeking nominations for the Society for Disability Studies Board of Directors.
+The next election will take place in the Spring of 2021.

 SDS is committed to diverse representation in its membership and Board composition, and candidates from all under-represented groups are encouraged to volunteer.
 We provide any requested access accommodations so that Board members can fully participate.